SJarod/5Sages/README.md

 - display of a timer to help user to count

 ###### Next implementation
-- timer for each thread (total duration time) (each wise man lifetime)
 - show the thread's start and end time

 ### Problems/Bugs